vitay/deeprl/document.md

 There are alternatives to the classical LSTM layer such as the gated recurrent unit [GRU; @Cho2014] or peephole connections [@Gers2001].
 See <http://colah.github.io/posts/2015-08-Understanding-LSTMs>, <https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714> or <http://blog.echen.me/2017/05/30/exploring-lstms/> for more visual explanations of LSTMs and their variants.

 RNNs are particularly useful for deep RL when considering POMDPs, i.e. partially observable problems.
-If an observation does not contain enough information about the underlying state (e.g. a single image does not contain speed information), LSTM can integrate these observations over time and learn to implicitely represent speed in its context vector, allowing efficient policies to be learned.
+If an observation does not contain enough information about the underlying state (e.g. a single image does not contain speed information), LSTM can integrate these observations over time and learn to implicitly represent speed in its context vector, allowing efficient policies to be learned.

 <!--PAGEBREAK-->